mixmix/mixmix.github.io/content/page/about/index.md

 **Positives** :+1:
   - quick-finds lost items (I remember "Matter Out of Place" and remember)
-  - proactly identificaties broken things (electronics, pipes, machinary)
+  - proactively identifies broken things (electronics, pipes, machinery)
   - hears upset children
   - hears stuck animals

 **Negatives** :-1:
   - odd sounds pull my attention like a fox (out of conversation)
   - struggle to parse voices in crowded / reverberant environments
-  - annoyed by dying flourescent lights
+  - annoyed by dying fluorescent lights
+  - disturbed by tree pruning / removal

 </details>

 <details>
   <summary>
-    <h3>Long-game / Over-optimised</h3>
+    <h3>Long-gaming</h3>
   </summary>

-When I find something I love in the world, or perceive has potential for greatness, I often as "how could more people benefit from this?" or "what would further enhance this?".
+When I find something I love in the world, or something that has potential for greatness, I often ask myself "how could more people benefit from this?" or "what would further enhance this?".
 I'm thinking in the long term, about scaling the pattern I see, and ensuring it's longevity.

 **Positives** :+1:
-  - sings praise for beautiful patterns
+  - sees potential
-  - amazing first-follower / cheerleader / support character to others
+  - amazing first-follower / cheerleader / support character
+  - very active bridger and weaver of people
   - unperturbed by any short-term awkwardness (e.g. love giving constructive feedback)

 **Negatives** :-1:
-  - jump too far ahead
+  - jumps too far ahead
   - chronic feedback (it can be very hard for me to not share important data)

 </details>